 Mimecast policies will apply equally to the address / addressess specified during policy configuration, whether they are primary or alias addresses.

-Mimecast creates personal email Archives based on email addresses.
-Therefore, if emails are sent to different email addresses (primary and alias), they will be stored in different Personal Archives.
-As a result, it is important to link these addresses.
-This ensures that when an end user logs onto their primary mail address, recent messages sent to an alias (secondary) mail address are seen only on their primary mail address.
+We create personal email archives based on email addresses.
+If messages are sent to different email addresses (primary and alias), they are stored in different archives.
+It is important to link these addresses.
+This ensures that when a user logs onto their primary email address, recent messages sent to an alias email address are also seen.

 Linking alias addresses to the primary address can be done in a number of ways:

-Mimecast can automatically link your alias addresses to their primary address using the information gathered via your Directory Connection.
-When enabled, Mimecast will automatically link the alias addresses found in your network controller to their primary addresses on the next Directory Synchronization.
-For more information, see Account Settings.
+- Automatically: We can automatically link your alias addresses to their primary address using the information gathered via your Directory Connection.
+When enabled, we automatically link the alias addresses found in your network controller, to the user's primary addresses on the next Directory Synchronization.
 See the "Directory Options" section of the Your Mimecast Account Settings page for further details.

-For alias addresses in the same domain and across domains, a spreadsheet import can be used.
-See Adding Users Using a Spreadsheet Import for further details.
+- Spreadsheet Import: For alias addresses in the same domain and across domains, a spreadsheet import can be used.
+See Importing Users via a Spreadsheet for further details.

-Administrators are also able to manually link multiple alias email addresses to a primary email address as long as they are in the same domain.
+- Manually: You can also link multiple alias email addresses to a primary email address, as long as they are in the same domain.
 See the Managing User Email Addresses page for further details.

 Unlinking of Alias Addresses

-Changes may occur within your Directory structure, and it is important that Mimecast reflects any changes to the alias records during each synchronization.
+If changes occur in your directory structure, it is important we reflect any changes to the alias records during each synchronization.
+For example, if:

-- if a primary email address is removed as part of a sync, then any aliases should be unlinked
+- A primary email address is removed as part of a synchronization, any aliases must be unlinked.

-- if the alias is moved to another primary address, then it should be re-linked to the new address
+- The alias is moved to another primary address, it must be re-linked to the new address.

-- if an alias becomes a primary address, then any prior links should be removed
+- An alias becomes a primary address, any prior links should be removed.